brandonmarshal/lsx-demo-theme/logs/week34/logs-week34-day4.md

     -   'Related Solutions'

 -   Reviewed the page and compared to the doc to ensure consistentcy
+-   Created tablet and mobile screens for Service landing page, and implemented all pages into the prototype via TOC

 ## Time Logs

 -   4.15 hrs – Working on the Service landing page design, creating and re-using components in the LS DS.
 As well as reviewing the page and comparing it to the content
+-   1.30 hrs - Created tablet and mobile screens for Service landing page, and implemented all pages into the prototype via TOC

 ---